Headaches in pregnancy

 But in pregnancy, there is the extra concern cause that the headache may be due to high blood pressure and in particular to a condition such as preeclampsia.

 Also if there is a concern about a neurological cause then investigating is more challenging as you are pregnancy.

 Firstly the cause of the headache needs to be clarified.
 Do this you will need a medical consultation.

 To exclude preeclampsia as the cause you will need a blood pressure check, urine check (for protein) and if concerned a blood test for preeclampsia (checking if present and if so severity).
 Preeclampsia is confined to more advanced pregnancy, but high blood pressure (without preeclampsia) can be a cause at any stage.
-With preeclampsia the headache is usually described an extremely severe.
+With preeclampsia, the headache is usually described as extremely severe.